Kurento/kurento/source/dev/testing.rst

 Kurento Testing Framework explained
 ===================================

 In order to assess properly Kurento from a final user perspective, a rich suite of E2E tests has been designed and implemented.
 To that aim, the **Kurento Testing Framework** (KTF) has been created.
 KTF is a part of the Kurento project aimed to carry out end-to-end (E2E) tests for Kurento.
-KTF has been implemented on the top of two well-known open-source testing frameworks: `JUnit <https://junit.org/>`_ and `Selenium <https://www.seleniumhq.org/>`_.
+KTF has been implemented on the top of two well-known Open Source testing frameworks: `JUnit <https://junit.org/>`_ and `Selenium <https://www.seleniumhq.org/>`_.

 KTF provides high level capabilities to perform advanced automated testing for Kurento-based applications.
 KTF has been implemented in Java, and as usual it is hosted on GitHub, in the project `kurento-test <https://github.com/Kurento/kurento-java/tree/master/kurento-integration-tests/kurento-test>`_.
 KTF has been designed on the top of **JUnit 4**, providing a rich hierarchy of classes which are going to act as parent for JUnit 4 tests cases.
 This hierarchy is the following: